smutt/rssac002-web-api/README.md

 The values for each date in a week are summed together.
 If the value for a date is `null`, a value of `0` is used instead.

-For 'zone-size' data for all root zone serial numbers is returned.
+For `zone-size` data for all root zone serial numbers is returned.

 For `instance-detail` setting `week` has no effect.